IMGT-CNRS/StatAssembly/README.md

 ### Binaries

-Download the binaries from binaries folder depending on your OS.
+Download the binaries from binaries folder or releases depending on your OS and put it in your path.
 Then type:
 ```bash
 IMGT_StatAssembly -h
 ```